 “Yeah, just give me a minute!”
 He hollered as he turned the water off.

 “A minute?
 You’ve been sleeping for hours!”

 Jax didn’t comment and grabbed a towel.
-He dried off, combed his hair, and hurriedly dressed.
+He dried off, combed his hair then hurriedly dressed.
 He exited the room to find each of the Sons waiting on him.
 Well, everyone aside from Happy who was in the room next door.
 Jax smiled then chuckled amongst himself.
 Happy was kissing a very attractive blonde haired girl goodbye.
 The Son gave her a firm smack on the ass, and she giggled as he joined the others.